Skip to content

 On this page

-This page serves as an introduction to bridge.'s custom commands which you can use wherever Minecraft accepts regular commands.
+This page serves as an introduction to bridge.'s Dash commands which you can use wherever Minecraft accepts regular commands.

 DANGER